 (Audience shouts in agreement.)

-CLYDE: Example one, coworkers who talk about their medical problems in explicit detail.
+CLYDE: More specifically, coworkers who talk about their medical problems in explicit detail.

 (GROSS COWORKER enters.)